daniel-cordeiro/roadkill/readme.md

 * Build the solution.
 If everything goes as expected, both *Roadkill&#46;Web* and *Roadkill&#46;Core* should build successfully.
 * Run/Debug over IIS using your preferred browser.

-### Build scripts (can be used on generation scripts)

-There are 4 build scripts that automate the builds:

-* build.ps1 - runs msbuild with the solution file.
-Same as building on Visual Studio.
-* devbuild.ps1 - builds and copies all files required for a dev build, zips the files and then pushes the zip file to the 'RoadkillBuilds' repository on Bitbucket (https://bitbucket.org/yetanotherchris/roadkillbuilds).
-* releasebuild.ps1 - The same as devbuild.ps1 but uses the `release` build configuration and only produces a zip file.
-* mono.releasebuild.ps1 - Uses the the `mono` build configuration.
-Use this on Linux.